 The Committee may recommend changes to these Terms of Reference at any time.
 All changes to these Terms of Reference must be approved by the Vice-President, Research and Innovation.

 The responsibility chart for the management of radiation safety at the University of Toronto is presented in Appendix A.

 The UTRPA has the following duties and responsibilities

-- meet at least two times a year
+- meet at least once a year

 - establish and review the training and experience of users of radioactive materials to ensure that they can perform their duties safely and in accordance with regulatory and local requirements